 A Love of Learning Starts Here

 Your child has extraordinary powers of mind; she possesses a once-in-a-lifetime ability to simply absorb information and concepts from her surroundings, like a sponge.
 The Primary classroom, for children between the ages of two and a half to six, is designed to meet the needs of your child in this crucial phase of her life.
-Her experience in the classroom affects not only on the amount of knowledge and skill she will have at her command, but, more importantly, her attitudes toward herself, her world, and learning.
+Her experience in the classroom affects not only the amount of knowledge and skill she will have at her command, but, more importantly, her attitude toward herself, her world, and learning.

 Montessori Primary classrooms across the world share the following traits:

 Children are engaged peacefully and purposefully in a wide variety of activities.